 Sheryl's birthday.
-You know, she was taken, but also too, you know, with Roberta's case, you know, she was taken.
-So, I was in Vancouver.
-I finished the gathering, and I went off the mainland into Vancouver, and I stayed there for another night or two before I flew home.
-And, it just seemed like a nightmare, a really bad nightmare that, you know, I couldn't wake up from.

-8 And then it felt so unreal because my family was, like, thousands of kilometres away, you know?
-And, 9 the only way I can communicate with them was through phone, 10 11 and I was, like, immediately -- and my heart just shattered, and I was like, "Oh, my God," you know, 12 "Justine," and, you know, "Justine's not going to have a 13 14 mom."
-And so, all these thoughts started running through my head and, you know, and then how broken my family's 15 going to be.
-16 come forward on the murder of Roberta McIvor.
+You know, she was taken, but also too, 1 you know, with Roberta's case, you know, she was taken.
+2 So, I was in Vancouver.
+I finished the gathering, and I 3 went off the mainland into Vancouver, and I stayed there 4 for another night or two before I flew home.
+And, it just 5 6 seemed like a nightmare, a really bad nightmare that, you know, I couldn't wake up from.
+7 And then it felt so unreal because my family 8 9 was, like, thousands of kilometres away, you know?
+And, the only way I can communicate with them was through phone, 10 and I was, like, immediately -- and my heart just 11 shattered, and I was like, "Oh, my God," you know, 12 "Justine," and, you know, "Justine's not going to have a 13 mom."
+And so, all these thoughts started running through 14 my head and, you know, and then how broken my family's 15 going to be.
+16 17 And then I flew home couple days later, and -- to see my community really split.
+My community was so 18 split in half that people were hiding murderers within our 19 community.
+These murderers were walking free within our 20 21 community.
+Those murderers are still walking free within our community to this day.
+22 And so, one of the things, going forward, as 23 24 you can see on the display that we were calling out publicly to people within our First Nations community to 25 come forward on the murder of Roberta McIvor.
 Nobody came forward.
 Nobody really did come forward to this day.
 You know, to this day, you know, Roberta, you know, would have loved to see her grandchildren grow up.
 She would have been a good grandma, you know?
 But, that was taken from her.